-This strategy streamlines the LOC assessment process by clearly and strategically mapping the Richmond River estuary waterfront to show locations that are suitable or not suitable for LOC, and why.
+This strategy streamlines the LOC assessment process by clearly and strategically mapping the Evans River estuary waterfront to show locations that are suitable or not suitable for LOC, and why.
 It uses a 'traffic light' system to categorise the suitability of a location for obtaining LOC for a domestic waterfront structure.

-The categories are shown on an online map of the Richmond River estuary:
+The categories are shown on an online map of the Evans River estuary:

-- GREEN shows where an application for LOC can be submitted to DPE-Lands without referral letters from other NSW Government agencies.
-The development must still comply with DPE-Lands Domestic waterfront licences guidelines 2019 (DWF Guidelines). - ORANGE shows locations that LOC will be assessed on the basis of information submitted by the proponent to ensure the structure has been located and designed in site-specific ways to minimise threats and risks to the social, cultural, economic and environmental values of the site and adjacent environments. - RED shows locations that would not obtain LOC because the structures would be inconsistent with existing legislation, policies and guidelines due to the certainty of unacceptable threats and risks to social, cultural, economic or environmental value of the marine estate.
+- GREEN shows where an application for LOC can be submitted to DPE-Crown Lands without referral letters from other NSW Government agencies.
+The development must still comply with the most recent version of DPE-Crown Lands Domestic waterfront licences - guidelines (DWF Guidelines). - ORANGE shows locations that LOC will be assessed by all relevant agencies on the basis of information submitted by the proponent to ensure the structure has been located and designed in site-specific ways to minimise threats and risks to the social, cultural, economic and environmental values of the site and adjacent environments. - RED shows locations that would not obtain LOC because the structures would be inconsistent with existing legislation, policies and guidelines due to the certainty of unacceptable threats and risks to social, cultural, economic or environmental value of the marine estate.